-Gender Neutral Housing: An Introduction
+Gender Inclusive Housing: An Introduction

 At Dickinson, we hold diversity and inclusion as a central tenet because it is an essential foundation for learning and excellence in a global society.
 The residential experience represents an important foundation for students overall academic and social success.
 As an integral part of the out-of-classroom experience, students living in college residences can expect an inclusive living environment to fully benefit from the Dickinson experience.

-What exactly is gender-neutral housing?
+What exactly is gender-inclusive housing?

-Gender-neutral housing is a residential space in which roommates of any combination of biological sexes, gender identities or gender expressions choose to live together.
+Gender-inclusive housing is a residential space in which roommates of any combination of biological sexes, gender identities or gender expressions choose to live together.
 This includes small houses, apartments, suites and traditional rooms that comprise our current residential facilities.

 There are some students for whom traditional, same-sex room assignments are not ideal or appropriate, and we believe it is important that housing policies evolve to meet the needs of all students to create an inclusive, welcoming environment.
 This policy helps create an environment that acknowledges, appreciates and respects the diverse nature of the Dickinson student body, while giving students more options in finding a roommate who is truly compatible.

-While this housing option has been available for upper-level students, this new policy provides the opportunity for first-year students to share a multiple-occupancy bedroom regardless of students’ sex or gender.
+This policy provides the opportunity for first-year students to share a multiple-occupancy bedroom regardless of students’ sex or gender.
 This option may be meaningful for a variety of students: those who feel uncomfortable rooming with members of the same sex, transgender students in the process of discovering their gender identity, students who feel they would be more compatible with a roommate of a different sex or gender, and students who do not want sex or gender to be a primary factor in choosing a roommate.

-How do I select gender-neutral housing?
+How do I select gender-inclusive housing?

-First-year students who feel that gender-neutral housing will be the best option for them will signal this request on the housing preference form that goes out in May as part of the housing selection process.
+First-year students who feel that gender-inclusive housing will be the best option for them will signal this request on the housing preference form that goes out in May as part of the housing selection process.

 Students who indicate a preference for this option will be contacted by a professional staff member for a conversation that will help us provide housing that best meets a student’s individual needs.

-Are bathrooms gender-neutral as well?
+Are bathrooms gender-inclusive as well?